rahafoundation/raha-api/packages/server/README.md

     instructions at:
     https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app to get
     them.
 DO NOT COMMIT THESE CREDENTIALS.
+1. Run `yarn use-test-config` for Raha Test and `yarn use-prod-config` for Raha prod.
 1. Run the dev server (this refreshes on changes automatically):

 ```bash